Movement Skill: Balancing Tripod Transitions

 What are you waiting for?

 Start today.
-Practice the tripod transition movement skill exercise and let me know what you think in the comments below.
+Practice the tripod transition movement skill exercise and let me know what you think.
 Good luck! 🙂